North Sea Boats: Bonefish USV

 Saab and PT Lundin (North Sea Boats) revealed a mockup of a trimaran Unmanned Surface Vessel (USV) at Indo Defence 2014.

 It was formally unveiled by Indonesia's defense minister General (ret.)
 Ryamizard Ryacudu and Chief of Naval Staff Admiral Marsetio in a joint ribbon-cutting ceremony on the first day of the show.

-Development of the Bonefish demonstrator began at the start of 2014, the concept marrying Saab Australia's mission systems integration expertise with a LOMOcean's trimaran hullform.
+Development of the Bonefish demonstrator began at the start of 2014, the concept marrying Saab Australia's mission systems integration expertise with LOMOcean's trimaran hull form and structures.
 The mockup was built in approximately six months at PT Lundin's composite boat production facility in Banyuwangi, East Java.

-Capable of speeds of up to 40kts, Bonefish is designed to incorporate a wide range of sensors, satellite-based control and a modular payload bay to enable role flexibility.
+Capable of speeds of up to 40kts, Bonefish is designed to incorporate a wide range of sensors, satellite-based control, and a modular payload bay to enable role flexibility.
 Potential missions could include anti-piracy, maritime surveillance, anti-submarine warfare, mine countermeasures, search and rescue, and hydrography.

 X2K

-The 10.3 X2K Range and the 11.3 m X2K RHIB (Rigid Hull Inflatable Boat) Range of models incorporate a double stepped hull design that is based on an offshore race boat design from Sweden.
-It is a high performance model capable of speeds in excess of 50 knots.
+The 10.3 X2K Range and the 11.3 m X2K RHIB (Rigid Hull Inflatable Boat) Range models incorporate a double-stepped hull design that is based on an offshore race boat design from Sweden.
+It is a high-performance model capable of speeds over 50 knots.

 There are several X2K variants in production, which include: